-Figure 3 presents two distinct bar strength curves over time, $A_2(t)$ .
+Figure 3 presents two distinct bar strength curves over time, $A_2(t)$.
 The first curve exhibits rapid growth until it reaches a saturation point.
-After saturation, the bar rapidly weakens until it reaches an equilibrium (as expected for response models) with $\langle A{sec} \rangle$ .
+After saturation, the bar rapidly weakens until it reaches an equilibrium (as expected for response models) with $\langle A{sec} \rangle$.
 In contrast, in the second curve the bar also weakens beyond the saturation point, although at a much slower rate.
-Looking at the other A(t)curves we can note that there are intermediate cases.
+Looking in the other A(t) curves we can note there are intermediate cases.

-The parameter $\Delta A$ plays a crucial role in understanding this behavior.
-A large positive value of $\Delta A$ indicates that $A{sat}$ is larger than $\langle A{sec} \rangle$ , aligning with the behavior observed in the first case in Figure 3.
-Conversely, a small $\Delta A$ corresponds to a behavior more related to the second case shown in the same figure.
+The parameter ΔA plays a crucial role in understanding this behavior.
+A high positive value of ΔA indicates that A{sat} is larger than $\langle A{sec} \rangle$, aligning with the behavior observed in the first case in Figure 3.
+Conversely, a low ΔA corresponds to a behavior more related to the second case shown in the same figure.